Graceful shutdown of nodes

 Graceful handling of nodes during a new node addition

-If you have an appliance that is already serving traffic, and you want to add this appliance as a node to a cluster without terminating its existing connections, set the option to retain existing connections either at Global level or specific virtual sever level and save the configuration.
+The graceful handling of nodes describes how a new node can be added to the existing Citrix ADC cluster.
+Consider you have a Citrix ADC cluster that is already serving traffic.
+And you want to add an extra appliance as a node to the cluster without terminating its existing connections.
+To accomplish the preceding scenario, set the option to retain existing connections either at a Global level or at a specific virtual server level.
+Once done, save the configuration.
 Now set the option to retain connections to NO, to allow existing connections from other nodes to be reassigned to the new node.

 Following are the steps to gracefully handle nodes if a node newly added:

-- You must save the existing configuration that has “retainConnectionsOnCluster” option enabled to retain all existing connections of this node at cluster level or virtual server level for specific time interval.
+Save the existing configuration that has “retainConnectionsOnCluster” option enabled to retain all existing connections of this node at the cluster level or virtual server level for a specific time interval.

 set cluster instance x – retainConnectionsOnCluster YES